Categories

 Sunday Book Review

-Sunday Book Review: February 15, 2026, The Top Books on Business Failures Edition
+Sunday Book Review: April 26, 2026, The Yale University Press Edition

 In the Sunday Book Review, Tom Fox considers books that would interest compliance professionals, business executives, or anyone curious.
 It could be books about business, compliance, history, leadership, current events, or anything else that might interest Tom.
-In this episode, we look at 4 top books on business failures.
+In this episode, we look at 4 top books recently released by Yale University Press.